Salary Matching and Pay Cut Reduction for Job Seekers with Loss Aversion: Implications for Hiring Subsidies

 \subsection{Pass-Through of Hiring Subsidies to Wages}

 It is common for governments to subsidize employers for hiring certain workers, including recent subsidies introduced by the Korean government.
 There are diverse motives for hiring subsidies, which range from offsetting labor costs for critical industries to promoting career opportunities for disadvantaged job seekers.
 An important question in Public Finance is the extent to which hiring subsidies benefit workers or firms.
-Workers fully benefit from the subsidy if the entire amount passes on to higher wages, and firms fully benefit if they offset the subsidy with lower pre-tax offers.
+Workers fully benefit from the subsidy if the entire amount passes on to higher wages, and firms fully benefit if wages remain unchanged.
 Many policy decisions rely on understanding the pass-through of hiring subsidies to wages.

 \,

 Consider a hiring subsidy of size $\Delta$ given to employers.
 Subsidized profits are given by \refstepcounter{equation} Since the subsidy raises the value of labor to firms, this is equivalent to shifting the productivity distribution so that $\phi_{if} + \Delta \sim F_\phi( \mu_\phi+\Delta, \sigma_\phi)$.
 It is otherwise equivalent to the model developed in \autoref{sec:model}, and the left panel of \autoref{fig:policy_implications} shows the distribution of salary growth for a hypothetical subsidy $\Delta$ that raises the value of labor to employers.
 Unsurprisingly, hiring subsidies shift the distribution of salary growth to higher values.